kairosity/mp3-snapathon/README.md

  ## Project Goals
 As already touched upon, the aim with this project is to create a usable photography competition application that enhances the quality of photography users display on the internet.
 As a professional photographer, I would love to use an application where the emphasis is less on sharing personal images and more on sharing images based on the quality of their photography.
-High quality cameras on phones and mobile devices have made photography hugely accessible for people in the last few years.
-However their has been a marked drop in the quality of photography online.
+High quality cameras on phones and mobile devices have made photography hugely accessible for everyone, however there has also been a marked drop in the quality of the photography people post online.

 The main goal for this application is to create an interface and an environment that encourage great quality images.
 That encourages looking for good light and interesting subjects.